The Kima Transaction Back End

 Compliance

-If enabled by suppling the COMPLIANCE_URL environment variable, GET /compliant will check if an address meets compliance requirements- is not sanctioned, blocked, etc.
+If enabled by supplying the COMPLIANCE_URL environment variable, use GET /compliant/enabled to check whether compliance is active, and GET /compliant to check whether an address meets compliance requirements.

-Use this in the frontend to check if an address is not compliant BEFORE doing the ERC20 approval.
-When compliance is enabled, the /submit endpoint will return status 403 (Forbidden) if an address is not compliant.
+Use this in the frontend to check if an address is not compliant BEFORE the authorization step.
+When compliance is enabled, /submit/transfer and /submit/swap return status 403 (Forbidden) for non-compliant addresses.

-If you are interested in using compliance contact us for more information and the url to use here.
+If you are interested in using compliance, contact us at [email protected]envelope for more information and the URL to use here.

 KYC